sayful1/shapla/README.md

 #### 1.2.2 - Master
 * Tweak - Update Shapla_Customizer::sanitize_color() method.
 * Fixed - Jetpack in infinite-scroll style not working properly.
+* Added - Added compatibility with PHP 5.3

 #### 1.2.1 - August 15, 2017
 * Fixed - Header text and link color is not working for toggle and search icon.